built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-customize-browser-menus.md

 }
 ```

-### Example of removing a one or more menu entries
+### Example of removing one or more default menu entries

 In the example below we are specifying in the browserProvider that we do not want the Save Workspace As or Refresh option to be listed on the Page Context Menu: